Having spent over two years trying to get pregnant, I spent a lot of time doing research, and I am sharing what I found out.

-However, if your doctor does this test for you then you do need to make sure he knows how long your cycles are.
+However, if your doctor does this test for you then you do need to make sure they know how long your cycles are.
 The idea is to do the test on day 21 as this, in theory, is 7 days after you should have ovulated (which is the optimum time to take the test).

 However, if you have much longer cycles than 28 days, it may well be that day 21 is too close to your ovulation date to get an accurate test of the progesterone level (for example if you ovulate on day 19 of your cycle the test would need to be done on day 26).
 You would, therefore, need to let the doctor know that your cycles are not 28 days and arrange for the test to be done on the right day for your cycle.

-Another way that you can tell if you ovulated (and this is something you can do for yourself at home) is if you are taking your temperature every morning.
+Another way that you can tell if you ovulated (and this is something you can do for yourself at home) is to take your temperature every morning.

 Taking your temperature every morning is a good way to keep track of what is happening in your cycle and can pinpoint ovulation for you.

-You need to take your temperature with a basal body thermometer at the point that you wake up every morning before you get out of bed and preferably at the same time each day.
-I used the which measures to 2 decimal places, which is what you need.
+You need to take your temperature with a basal body thermometer when you wake up every morning before you get out of bed; preferably at the same time each day.
+I used the Geon thermometer which measures up to 2 decimal places, which is what you need.
 Turn it on and put it under your tongue as soon as you wake up.
 After a minute or so it will beep to tell you that it has an accurate reading.
-Geon thermometer

 It is no good using a standard thermometer as it will not measure to 2 decimal points so make sure you choose a basal body thermometer.